Importance of using milestones in project planning

 What are project milestones?

-As mentioned above, project milestones are key indicators of your team’s progress in a project.
-Milestones typically reflect the crucial moments of a project’s lifecycle.
+As mentioned above, milestones in project management are key indicators of your team’s progress in a project.
+Milestones in a project typically reflect the crucial moments of a project’s lifecycle.
 What are the big steps required to complete the project?
 These should be used as project milestones, not the countless small tasks that go into a project.

 This, of course, raises a question.
 What is the difference between a milestone and a task?
 It’s simple, really.
 A task is anything your team has to do to complete a project.
 Any given project consists of dozens or more tasks.